N-Nieto/Inner_Speech_Dataset/README.md

 ### Install the Inner speech processing environment

-For creating an environment with all the necessary libraries for running all the scripts executed.
+Create an environment with all the necessary libraries for running all the scripts.

 `conda env create -f environment.yml`

-Using the `Inner_speech_processing.py` script, you can easily make your own processing, changing the variables at the top.
+Using the `Inner_speech_processing.py` script, you can easily make your own processing, changing the variables at the top of the script.

 The `TFR_representation.py`  generates the Time Frequency Representations used addressing the same processing followed in the paper.